pbierkortte/AI-Prompt-Toolkit/tools/llm_general_tips.md

 Is this clear?

-Before responding, analyze the perspectives to assume, problems to analyze, tasks defined, and outcomes.
+Before responding, consider the perspectives to assume, problems to analyze, tasks defined, and outcomes.